-At the summit the 28-nation bloc's leaders agreed to make security of energy supply, reduction of costs and the fight against climate change a priority for the next five years.
-They pledged to mobilise all efforts to meet the October deadline for a deal on the climate and energy framework that they released by Greenpeace described the Commission's plans to cut reliance on energy imports as woefully inadequate.
-The report claimed that strong EU commitments on renewables and energy efficiency could reduce the need for imports by 45 per cent more in 2030 than under the EU's existing
+The European Union has vowed to move toward "an energy union with forward-looking climate policy" after a pricing dispute led to the cut-off of Russian gas supplies to Ukraine - the transit country for around 15 per cent of the EU demand for the fuel.
+The EU heads of state and governleaders agreed to make security of energy supply, reduction of costs and the fight against climate change a priority for the next five years.
+They pledged to mobilise all efforts to meet the October deadline for a deal on the climate and energy framework that they set at their March meeting.
+The framework would see the bloc adopt a binding goal to cut greenhouse gases by 40 per cent by 2030 and sets an EU-wide target to boost the share of renewables in energy consumption to 27 per cent.
+The commission is also believed to be considering proposing an energy efficiency goal of 27-30 per cent within the coming weeks.
+Just ahead of the summit, a report released by Greenpeace described the Commission's plans to cut reliance on energy imports as woefully inadequate.
+The report claimed that strong EU commitments on renewables and energy efficiency could reduce the need for imports by 45 per cent more in 2030 than under the EU's existing plan.